jagingrich/samo_website/README.md

 This repository contains the text and images (`.txt` and `.jpg`/`.png` files) that are read by the web map to load the descriptions that accompany each monument on the plan.
 Updating or replacing the files in the monument directories found in the Data tree of this repository will update the descriptions of the web map.
 Adding additional monument directories, named with a unique numeric identifier that matches with a feature on the GIS layers (found in the mapFeatures directory) will add a new description.

+app.R is the most up-to-date version of the code for the interactive web map.

 **File Upload and Naming Notes:**
 * Text description files should be a .txt file, ideally with UTF-8 encoding
 * Image files should be in .jpg or .png format